Brazil at a Glance

 Working in Brazil

-Brazil’s economic success and ongoing growth make working in Brazil an attractive option for expats from all over the globe.
+Brazil’s economic success and relatively steady growth make working in Brazil an attractive option for expats from all over the globe.
 For instance, the oil and gas industry as well as the booming financial sector in cities such as São Paulo hold interesting opportunities for expats.

 Expat Jobs in Brazil